wwoods/job_stream/README.md

 Roadmap
 -------

+* TODO - MESSAGE ROUTING WITHIN MESSAGE BASE CLASS, NOT ONLY GROUPMESSAGE!!!
 * Replace to: output with to: parent; input: output to input: reducer
 * Consider replacing "reducer" keyword with "frame" to automatically rewrite recurTo as input and input as reducer